 That’s it!
 You give me 15 minutes a day, and I will take care of the rest!

 Here are just a few of the areas that you will have confidence in by the end of this Challenge:

 You thought it would be less, didn’t you?
 I bet you never imagined you could feel confident in all those areas in just one month, let alone only spending 15 minutes a day on it.

 So let’s get this party started, shall we?

-Note: by signing up for the challenge, you are also subscribing to Plan for Awesome, where you will gain access to all subscriber-only free printables and more!
+Note: by getting the free printable calendar, you are also subscribing to Plan for Awesome, where you will gain access to all subscriber-only free printables and more!

 The tasks in the first week are just for you as the parent.
 They include things like printing out checklists, finding things around your home, and making some small purchases if you don’t already have them.
 This week is fundamental in preparing for the following weeks.